dotCMS/core/hotfix_tracking.md

 54. https://github.com/dotCMS/core/issues/20156 : User is logged out when accessing content if the Role does not have the 'Content' portlet tool group

 55. https://github.com/dotCMS/core/issues/20122 : Cluster Ids cannot contain underscores.

+56. https://github.com/dotCMS/core/issues/20068 : Allow portal.properties to be overridden by environmental variables